 Nail Polish Painted Glasses DIY

-These nail polish painted glasses are fun and easy to make.
+These nail polish-painted glasses are fun and easy to make.
 Since they are so unique, they make the perfect talking piece or a wonderful gift!
-Make a set and pair with a bottle of wine or liquor to give as a special birthday present, shower gift or housewarming gift!
+Make a set and pair it with a bottle of wine or liquor to give as a special birthday present, shower gift, or housewarming gift!
 These interesting nail polish designs will be a popular gift for nearly everyone.